-Live virus vaccines use an attenuated or weakened version of the living bacteria or virus.
+- Live virus vaccines use a weakened version of the living bacteria or virus.
 In a healthy individual, this weakened version of the virus does not typically cause serious illness.
 However, it is advised that individuals who are immunocompromised consult a health care provider before receiving this type of vaccine.
 Live virus vaccines typically result in an immune response that lasts many years.
 Examples include MMR, smallpox, varicella, and yellow fever.

 Phases of Vaccine Testing and Approval